learn-co-curriculum/dsc-permutations-and-factorials-lab-v2-1/README.md

     * At this point, `factorial_recursion(3) = 3 * 2 * 1`, and our code returns the answer we expect, `6`.

 Try it out in the code cell below!

+You'll have a chance to learn much more about recursion in Python and solve some problems using recursion in the Appendix to this Module.

 ## Summary